SHEEP.EDUCATION

 Students will also learn:

-Our class size is going to be limited to 12 students who really have a desire to learn new skills in the kitchen, work well with others and can stay focused on tasks at hand.
+Our class size is limited, students should have a desire to learn new skills in the kitchen, work well with others and can stay focused on tasks at hand.
 It is important that students are able to work independently and in a group setting.

 High School credit will not be given – no syllabus.